Polyeons/Acer-Nitro5-Hackintosh-Ventura/README.md

 - **Everything else works**

 ## DSDT-SSDT
-- Custom DSDT/SSDT files for this particular model has been created using dumping the DSDT from windows 10 and then modifying it for mac os to work.
+- Custom DSDT/SSDT files for this particular model has been created using dumping the DSDT from Windows 10 and then modifying it for MacOS to work.

 > ***Note*** : Please don't use this if you're using a different model, it will definitely cause problems, also kindly remove the kexts RtWlanU.kext and RtWlanU1827.kext from kexts folder and from config.plist [kernel -> Add], these kexts are for usb wifi dongle (tp-link tl-wn725n).